uob-coms20007/uob-coms20007.github.io/schedule.md

 {% assign lecture_two_room = "PHYS G.42" %}

 {% assign lab_day = "Thursday" %}
-{% assign lab_time = "3pm" %}
+{% assign lab_time = "4pm" %}
 {% assign lab_room = "MVB 2.11/1.15" %}

 ## :date: Week by Week

 Links to the problem sheets and their solutions will appear here as the unit progresses.

-Each week there will be exactly one theory problem sheet and at most one practical problem sheet.
+Each week there will be exactly one problem sheet.
 This is a 20cp unit, so you should expect to spend about a third of your week working on these problem sheets (2 hours of which will be working on them in the lab).

-Brischeme prototype coursework (not assessed in 2025/26): <a href="questions/cwk0.pdf" target="_blank">Brischeme</a>

 <table class="schedule">
   <thead>